Hello there, and welcome to PT Pioneer, your daily dose of professional fitness career guidance.

 NASM Youth Exercise Specialist

-When it comes to their Youth Exercise Specialist cert, you’re dealing with a cert that is merely a CEU course.
+Regarding their Youth Exercise Specialist cert, you’re dealing with a cert that is merely a CEU course.

 That means the depth and practicality leave a lot to be desired.